verana-labs/verana.foundation-website/content/page/learn-vt-demystified.md

 }
 ```

-Finally, the Ecosystem must declare the Json Schema Credential in the DID Document of the declared Trust Registry DID in the VPR, as well as the location of the Trust Registry in the VPR:
+Finally, the Ecosystem must publish both the **JSON Schema Credential** and the **location of the Trust Registry** within the **DID Document** associated with the declared **Trust Registry DID** in the VPR.

+This ensures that the Credential Schema and its controlling Trust Registry are publicly discoverable and cryptographically verifiable.

 ```
 "service": [